 The COVID-19 pandemic has forced many organisations to make rapid changes to their business model.
 It’s also bringing unique people management challenges as employees adapt to workplace changes or personal challenges such as juggling caring responsibilities or self-isolating.

 In this unparalleled situation, having a principle-based approach to decision-making is essential to make sure organisations behave ethically.
 There are many factors to be considered; from employee wellbeing and safety, business finances and long-term sustainability.
 A principle-based approach can help guide decisions as the situation evolves.

 People professionals need to champion ethical practice and work with the wider business throughout the crisis to ensure the best possible outcomes for all.
 Find out more about the role that people professionals should play in Coronavirus and the workforce: doing the right thing in a crisis and how senior leaders have navigated decision making through the pandemic in our report Responsible business through crisis.

 There’s more on what employers should be doing in our Responding to the coronavirus hub.

-The Institute of Business Ethics (IBE) and the CIPD believe that all organisations should ‘do the right thing’ because it is the right thing to do.
-The IBE’s research supports this view, and demonstrates the following benefits businesses can enjoy when they take their ethical values seriously:
+Organisations should ‘do the right thing’ because it is the right thing to do.
+The Institute of Business Ethics' research supports this view, and demonstrates the benefits to organisations when they take their ethical values seriously:

 - An open culture improves morale.